BACnet/IP¶

 </BBMD>

-The foreign flag is “y” or “Y” if the BBMD supports foreign device registration.
+flag is “y” or “Y” if the BBMD supports foreign device registration.

-The Peer child element of the BBMD is a reference to a peer BBMD.
-The peer_address is of the form X.X.X.X/Y:Z, where X.X.X.X is the IP address in the dot-quad notation, Y is the number of bits in the network portion, and Z is the port number.
+of the form X.X.X.X/Y:Z, where X.X.X.X is the IP address in the dot-quad notation, Y is

 The /Y portion of the address is typically /32 indicating that the broadcast messages to be forwarded are sent to the peer BBMD to be rebroadcast, rather than using a directed broadcast which is typically not allowed.